os2datascanner/os2datascanner/docs/dev-environment.md

     matches( ie. `matches={"match":amount}`), and depth.
 The generated sources are available to the host by replacing `datasynth` with `localhost` or `0.0.0.0`.

+    Note: due to limitations of the way datasynth configures the generation of data, and because the source both can contain a specific amount of matches scattered through-out dynamically via links, but also with sitemap.
+This means that to allow a source having matches spread throughout all subfiles (for dynamic exploration) the sitemap cannot take into account how many matches are included in the index/landing page without a rewrite of datasynth. this means that when scanning with a sitemap, datascanner will find all the matches on the landing page and all the matches created with the sitemap. this leads to more matches than configured in the source params.
+    (landingpage.matches + sitemap.matches)

 -   `mailhog`: a SMTP-server for testing purposes. web interface available at `http://localhost:8025/`.